timunie/Ava-ApiTests/website/docs/P_Avalonia_Rendering_Composition_Transport_CompositionBatch_Processed.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.threading.tasks.task" target="_blank" rel="noopener noreferrer">Task</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.threading.tasks.task" target="_blank" rel="noopener noreferrer">Task</a>To allow timing-sensitive code to receive the notification in time, the TaskCompletionSource is configured to invoke continuations _synchronously_, so your `await` could happen from the render loop if it happens to run on the UI thread.
+To allow timing-sensitive code to receive the notification in time, the TaskCompletionSource is configured to invoke continuations _synchronously_, so your `await` could happen from the render loop if it happens to run on the UI thread.
 It's recommended to use Dispatcher.AwaitOnPriority when consuming from the UI thread

 ## See Also